 If you don’t want to unfollow someone, but just want to hear or see less from them temporarily, Facebook allows you to “snooze” them for 30 days.
 Once the snooze ends, they will reappear in your feed.
 You can always re-snooze them if necessary or decide to unfollow them if you prefer.

 To customize your Facebook news feed, select the drop-down arrow on the upper right-hand side of your Facebook screen.
 Scroll down to click on “News Feed Preferences.”

 A News Feed Preferences screen will pop up, giving you options to favorite, unfollow, reconnect, or snooze.

-You can also customize the types of ads you receive – to an extent.
+You can also customize the types of ads you receive on social media for older adults– to an extent.
 If you don’t like a particular company, you can have Facebook hide all ads from that advertiser.
 You can also let Facebook know if a certain ad isn’t relevant to you.
 Additionally, you can choose to see fewer types of ads around a topic, like ads around social issues, alcohol, or pets.
 Finally, you can manage the types of data that Facebook uses to show you ads.